Snake Repellent - Does it Work?

 Powdered or Liquid Sulfur I've tried both, and neither seemed to work very well.
 In my own testing, I've found no evidence that snakes take any disliking to the scent of sulfur.

 Predator Urine The theory with predator urine is that you spray the urine scent of an animal that may like to eat snakes, such as a mongoose or a bobcat or even kingsnake, and this will deter snakes.
 For years I've used a special blend of urines such as these, and it actually has worked somewhat.
 But it's not foolproof and doesn't always work, unfortunately.

 Cinnamon I heard of one type of snake repellent that used heavy doses of cinnamon, so I gave it a shot.
 Waste of time.

 Hot Sauce Very hot sauces, like habanero pepper sauce, actually works very well in deterring various animals from chewing on certain areas or going to certain areas.
 If it's hot enough, it's effectively like mace.
 It can work on mammals, but I haven't observed it to work well with reptiles.

 Click the above "Buy Now" button, and you will be routed to PayPal, where you can pay by credit card or PayPal account.
-To pay by check, email us or call 360.305.7522 and we'll get your order squared away. $4.95 flat-rate USPS Priority Mail shipping fee is added during the checkout process.
+Sorry, we do not accept personal checks or orders by telephone. $4.95 flat-rate USPS Priority Mail shipping fee is added during the checkout process.
 Each additional trap ships free.
 PayPal payments allows you to use your regular credit card or a PayPal account.
 Traps usually ship same day (Mon - Fri), and arrive in 2-3 business days US priority mail from Seattle, WA.

 For information about Los Angeles Snake and Wildlife Removal, click this link.